Aditya Kripalani

+Biography

+Aditya Kripalani was born to a Sindhi Hindu family in Pune.
 Aditya’s first two novels were called Back Seat and Front Seat respectively.
 His third novel was titled Tikli and Laxmi Bomb.

-The Asian Age says about Back Seat: “After you finish the book, you are bound to feel a vacuum in your heart as you will miss the characters and the city of Bombay.”

-Dna India says about Front Seat “ Kripalani gets into his characters’ mind, speaks with their voice and sees with their eyes.
+The Asian Age wrote on Back Seat: “After you finish the book, you are bound to feel a vacuum in your heart as you will miss the characters and the city of Bombay.”
+DNA India wrote on Front Seat, "Kripalani gets into his characters’ mind, speaks with their voice and sees with their eyes.
 As a result, we experience the world of bar dancing and dark alleys of Mumbai.
 The thread of realism, to which we were introduced in the first novel with Nikita, runs through this one too.”

-The Sunday Guardian says about Tikli and Laxmi Bomb “ (Tikli and Laxmi Bomb) is neither wish fulfilment, feel-good literature nor a violence-fuelled revenge story, although it flirts briefly with the notion of being both, at various points in the book.
-Thankfully, it sticks to what it is at its heart: a gripping, no-holds-barred realist novel.
-As mentioned earlier in this review, it is rare to see genre fiction of this calibre coming out of India.”